 Before We Get Started

-If you get anxious at the idea of making a choice that you can’t take it back, you don’t have to worry with Dark Souls 2.
+If you get anxious about making a choice that you can’t take it back, you don’t have to worry about Dark Souls 2.
 The game is made so that your starting class mainly decides your starting stats and a few pieces of equipment that can all be found in the game.
-Every starting gift is also available at some location throughout your journey, and many gifts will be seen many times.
+Every starting gift is available at some location throughout your journey, and many gifts will be seen many times.

 After the opening cutscene and a bit of wandering, you will eventually find your way to a shack full of older women who will bring you towards your class selection.
-There you will have the option to choose one of the eight starting classes that include the Warrior, Knight, Swordsman, Bandit, Cleric, Sorcerer, Explorer, and Deprived.
+You can choose one of the eight starting classes that include the Warrior, Knight, Swordsman, Bandit, Cleric, Sorcerer, Explorer, and Deprived.
 You can also choose your gender, but that doesn’t affect your class.

 Each class starts with a different starting armor set weapon and assorted items except for the Deprived class, which begins at level 1, with no items and a 6 for every stat.
 The Deprived is perfect for a player who wants to build their character from the ground up, but much too complicated for most players, so this is one of the last times mentioned.